-The Master District will furnish a complete transcript of proceedings incident to the authorization and issuance of the Bonds, including the unqualified approving legal opinion of the Attorney General of the State of Texas to the effect that the Bonds are valid and legally binding obligations of the Master District, and based upon examination of such transcript of proceedings, the approving legal opinion of McCall, Parkhurst & Horton L.L.P. ("Bond Counsel"), to the effect that (i) based upon an examination of such transcript, the Bonds are valid and legally binding obligations of the Master District under the Constitution and laws of the State of Texas, except to the extent that enforcement of the rights and remedies of the registered owners of the Bonds may be limited by laws relating to governmental immunity, bankruptcy, reorganization or other similar laws of general application affecting the rights of creditors of political subdivisions such as the Master District and (ii) the interest on the Bonds will be excludable from gross income for federal income tax purposes under Section 103(a) of the Code, subject to the matters described under "TAX MATTERS" herein.
+The District will furnish the Underwriter a transcript of certain proceedings incident to the authorization and issuance of the Bonds.
+Such transcript will include a certified copy of the approving opinion of the Attorney General of the State of Texas, as recorded in the Bond Register of the Comptroller of Public Accounts of the State of Texas, to the effect that the Bonds are valid and legally binding obligations of the Master District.
+The Master District will also furnish the approving legal opinion of McCall, Parkhurst & Horton L.L.P., Bond Counsel to the Master District to the effect that (i), based upon an examination of such transcript, the Bonds are valid and legally binding obligations of the Master

+District under the Constitution and the laws of the State of Texas, except to the extent that enforcement of the rights and remedies of the registered owners of the Bonds may be limited by laws relating to governmental immunity, bankruptcy, reorganization, or other similar laws of general application affecting the rights of creditors of political subdivisions such as Master District and (ii) the interest on the Bonds will be excludable from gross income for federal income tax purposes under Section 103(a) of the Code, subject to the matters described under "TAX" MATTERS" herein.
 See "APPENDIX C - Form of Bond Counsel Opinion."

-Bond Counsel was engaged by, and only represents, the Master District.
-Except as noted below, Bond Counsel did not take part in the preparation of the Official Statement, and such firm has not assumed any responsibility with respect thereto or undertaken independently to verify any of the information contained herein.
-In its capacity as Bond Counsel, such firm has reviewed the information appearing under the captions or subcaptions "SALE AND DISTRIBUTION OF BONDS - SECURITIES LAWS," "THE BONDS," "SUMMARY OF CERTAIN DOCUMENTS," "TAXING PROCEDURES," "LEGAL MATTERS" (exclusive of the last two sentences of the second paragraph thereof), "TAX MATTERS," "CONTINUING DISCLOSURE OF MASTER DISTRICT INFORMATION" and "CONTINUING DISCLOSURE OF PARTICIPANT INFORMATION" and such firm is of the opinion that the information relating to the Bonds and legal matters contained under such captions and subcaptions is an accurate and fair description of the laws and legal issues addressed therein and, with respect to the Bonds, such information conforms to the Bond Resolution.
-The legal fee to be paid Bond Counsel for services rendered in connection with the issuance of the Bonds is contingent upon the sale and delivery of the Bonds.
-The legal opinion of Bond Counsel will accompany the Bonds deposited with DTC or will be printed on the definitive Bonds in the event of the discontinuance of the Book-Entry-Only System.
-Certain legal matters will be passed upon for the Underwriters by their counsel, Bickerstaff Heath Delgado Acosta LLP, Austin, Texas.
-The legal fee to be paid such firm is contingent upon the sale and delivery of the Bonds.
+Bond Counsel was not requested to participate, and did not take part, in the preparation of the Official Statement, and such firm has not assumed any responsibility with respect thereto or undertaken independently to verity any of the information contained therein, except that, in its capacity as Bond Counsel, such firm has reviewed the information describing the Bonds in the Official Statement under the captions "PLAN OF FINANCING - Escrow Agreement," "THE BONDS" (except for the subcaptions "DTC Redemption Provision," "Payment Record," and "Remedies in Event of Default'), "LEGAL MATTERS" (except for the last sentence of the first paragraph hereof and the subcaption "No-Litigation Certificate"), "TAX MATTERS," "CONTINUINING DISCLOSURE OF MASTER DISTRICT INFORMATION" (except for the subcaption "Compliance with Prior Undertakings"), and "CONTINUING DISCLOSURE OF PARTICIPANT INFORMATION" (except for the subcaption "Compliance with Prior Undertakings") and such firm is of the opinion that the information relating to the Bonds and the legal issues contained under such capitons and subcaptions is an accurate and fair description of the laws and legal issues addressed therein, is correct as to matters of law, and, with respect to the Bonds, such information conforms to the provisions of the Bond Resolution.
+The legal fees to be paid to Bond Counsel for services rendered in connection with the issuance of the Bonds are contingent on the sale and delivery of the Bonds.
+The applicable legal opinion will accompany the Bonds deposited with DTC or will be printed on or attached to the Bonds in the event of discontinuance of the Book-Entry-Only System.
+Certain legal matters will be passed upon for the Underwriter by Orrick, Herrington & Sutcliffe LLP, Austin, Texas.
+In connection with the issuance of the Bonds, Bond Counsel has been engaged by, and only represents, the Master District.
+Certain legal matters will be passed upon for the Underwriter by its counsel.